bkuhlmann/dotfiles/README.md

     q: Quit/Exit.

 The options prompt can be skipped by passing the desired option directly to the run.sh script.
-For example, executing "./run.sh s" will show all dotfiles avaiable for install.
+For example, executing `./run.sh s` will show all dotfiles avaiable for install.

 After install, the following files will require manual updating: